 3. Follow Safety Procedures

-Another essential step in preventing eye injuries is to follow the safety procedures and guidelines.
+Another essential step in preventing eye injuries at work is to follow the safety procedures and guidelines.
 Employers should enforce safety rules and regulations and provide regular safety training to employees.
 This can include training on the proper handling of equipment, hazardous materials, and emergency procedures.

 Wearing appropriate protective equipment, following safe work practices, and using machinery and equipment correctly are key.
 As a worker, you need to make sure that you understand and follow all safety procedures, and if you are unsure, ask your supervisor for clarification.
-That is critical in preventing eye injuries and maintaining a safe work environment.
+That is critical in preventing eye injuries in the workplace and maintaining a safe work environment.